dgwhited/guardduty-runbooks/runbooks/privilegeescalation-kubernetes-anomalousbehavior-rolebindingcreated.md

 **Remediation recommendations:**

 Examine the permissions granted to the Kubernetes user.
 These permissions are defined in the role and subjects involved in `RoleBinding` and `ClusterRoleBinding`.
 If the permissions were granted mistakenly or maliciously, revoke user access and reverse any changes made by an unauthorized user to your cluster.
-For more information, see [Remediating EKS Audit Log Monitoring findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-remediate-kubernetes.html).
+For more information, see .

-If your AWS credentials are compromised, see [Remediating compromised AWS credentials](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_remediate.html#compromised-creds).
+If your AWS credentials are compromised, see [Remediating potentially compromised AWS credentials](https://docs.aws.amazon.com/guardduty/latest/ug/compromised-creds.html).